-For the answer, we turned to state senator Bill Monning, whose district includes San Luis Obispo County and Diablo Canyon.
+For the answer, we turned to California Senator Bill Monning, whose district includes San Luis Obispo County and Diablo Canyon.

 “I am cautiously optimistic that would be protected through any type of reorganization should P&GE pursue the bankruptcy filing,” Monning told KCBX News.

 That's because last year, Monning and Central Coast assemblymember Jordan Cunningham authored a bill—SB 1090—that requires state regulators to approve a “community impact mitigation settlement,” after a California Public Utilities Commission (CPUC) judge ruled the utility couldn’t raise customer rates to pay for it.

 “That is state law.
 It's been passed into law, signed by the governor last year, effective as of January 1, and it's been acted upon and approved by the Public Utilities Commission,” Monning said.

 In an emailed statement, PG&E spokesperson Suzanne Hosn underscored that SB 1090 “requires the CPUC to approve and fund the Community Impact Mitigation Program.”

 “The CPUC issued a decision in December of 2018 approving the programs and approving funding in rates,” Hosn said.
 “Since these activities are mandated, CPUC approved and funded, we do not anticipate that the Chapter 11 process will have any impact on the program.”

 SB 1090 also called for over $300 million in worker retention funding.
 Monning said he expects the legislation would protect the dollar amount and agreement through any kind of reorganization of the utility.